-Peregrine performs a boresight calibration every year and any time the camera is moved between aircraft or otherwise disturbed in any way.
+Peregrine performs a boresight calibration at least once every year and any time the camera is moved between aircraft or otherwise disturbed in any way.
+We contract the manufacturer to perform the calculations, which allows them to ensure the sensor is optimal.